sanderhelleso/kattis_archive/README.md

 # kattis
-Solutions to the Kattis archive
+Solutions to the Kattis archive.